 The first quarter mile or so of the trail is moderately difficult with rocky terrain elevating up from the restrooms and drinking fountains.
 You’ll reach a lookout and a sign indicating that the next .8 miles of the trail gets much more difficult.
 I suggest you take a moment here to enjoy the view, drink some water, and make sure you are ready for the rest of the trail.

 There is no shame in turning around if you aren’t ready or just not feeling it right then.
 It’s a very difficult hike and if you do not have much experience with hiking, it may be a better hike to put on your goal list.
 There’s little to no shade on the trail and several steep drop-offs.
+Keep in mind that I also found coming down the mountain to be much harder than going up.
+You really have to watch your footing and it’s a lot of stress on your feet and knees.

 Once you continue on, the trail immediately gets steep.
 Initially, there are several steps to climb, but then it becomes rocky and you start scrambling.
 There’s a short section with railings, but after that it’s all you.
 I used my hands and upper body A LOT on this hike, and I could certainly feel it the next day.